Erikpinter/Getting-and-Cleaning-Data-Course-Project/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+**NOTE:**
+* For download instructions for the 'UCI HAR Dataset' see **CodeBook.md**.
-**NOTE:** The 'UCI HAR Dataset' directory is supposed to be in the current working directory.
-The run_analysis.R script is well documented for more detailed information.
+* The 'UCI HAR Dataset' directory has to be in the current working directory.
+* The run_analysis.R script is well documented for more detailed information.

 ### tidy2.txt
 The tidy2.txt dataset is the result of running the 'run_analysis.R' script.